diegoflorenca/space-travel-scrimba/README.md

   @supports(backdrop-filter:blur(1rem)) { ...
   ```

-- When the element complexity is too high, separete it by a media query.
+- When the element complexity is too high, separate it by a media query.
 - Move an element outside of the screen with the `translate` property:
   ```css
   transform: translateX(100%);
   ```
 - Scripts using the `defer` attribute will be read after all the HTML.
 - Use the `data-` attributes to manipulate elements using JavaScript instead of `classes` and `IDs`.
 Leaving the style for the `CSS` and the ‘action’ for the JavaScript.
-- Use `aria-hidden` for screen readers do not read the element content.
+- Use `aria-hidden` for screen readers who do not read the element content.

 ### Continued development